AUDITION GUIDE

 Technical abilities and height in casting

-Dancers are cast in roles the Director of Casting and Rehearsals deems appropriate to a dancer’s abilities, but height is also taken into consideration as dancers need to be similarly paired with others onstage.
+Dancers are cast in roles deemed appropriate to a dancer’s abilities, but height is also taken into consideration as dancers need to be similarly paired with others onstage.

 Managing expectations